okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Amazon creating CF helper scripts.

 There are 4 python scripts that come directly with Amazon Linux AMI or can be installed using `yum` on non-Amazon Linux.
+They are:

+1. cfn-init: Used to retrieve and interprety the resouce metadata, installing packages, creating files and starting services.